Children Quick Links:

-Therefore, this program is designed to cover injury of damage caused by the foster child to foster home parents.
+This program is designed to cover injury or damage caused by the foster child to foster parents that is not covered by private insurance policies.
 In some cases, private insurers will not cover damage or loss.
-In addition, this program may cover injury or damage caused by foster home parents to the foster child or for acts by foster home parents for which they are sued by the child's parent.
-The State Foster Parent Insurance does not cover third party claims, unless the foster parent is sued by the third party.
+In addition, this program may cover injury or damage caused by foster parents to the foster child or for acts by foster parents for which they are sued by the child's parent.
+The state Foster Parent Insurance Program does not cover third party claims, unless the foster parent is sued by the third party.

 It is recommended that all valuables such as jewelry, cash, keys, antiques and vehicles be safeguarded or protected from loss or theft.

 If the foster child suffered the damage or loss, the claim must be filed within 90 days after the foster parents learn that a legal action has been commenced against them.

 Regardless of any other circumstances (e.g., waiting to hear from private insurers, the child going to court for a possible restitution order), the foster parents should file a claim with the social worker as soon as possible after the damage or loss occurs or is discovered.
 If restitution is granted by the court, the Department of Children and Families (DCF) shall be notified and restitution monies must be returned up to the amount of the paid claim.

 The foster care agency will complete another form (form DCF-F-CFS0117) and may request additional information and/or permission to view the damage.
 The agency will then forward all of the materials to the Department of Children and Families for review.
 The DCF-F-CFS2198, Foster Parent Insurance Program Checklist, will give additional information on filing the claim.
 Your worker or placing agency will need to determine the IV-E federal eligibility of the child.

 You will also need to submit proof that your private insurance will not cover any of the damages or loss by sending a current copy of a letter from your insurance agent.